Is there financial assistance to help small business owners?

 You will find lots of general information about some of the common small business milestones, and how to deal with them, on the business.govt.nz website – for example moving your business to new premises, getting your first big sale/client/contract, finding investors and exporting.

-You can join the Regional Business Partner Network to receive information, advice and connections from business advisers.
+You can register for the Regional Business Partner Network to receive information, advice and connections from business advisers.
 This programme is supported by Callaghan Innovation and NZTE.
-You can register by contacting your local Regional Business Partner.

 For a subscription fee you can receive mentoring through Business Mentors New Zealand.
 This is a non-profit organisation and the mentors are volunteers who have experienced the highs and lows of running a business.
 They have a mentoring programme for new businesses and another for existing businesses wanting to grow and develop.